 New Zealand is a microcosm of all the world's natural wonders.
-Located in the South Pacific the New Zealand archipelago spans a number of climatic zones and landscapes.
+Located in the South Pacific the New Zealand archipelago spans a number of climatic zones and landscape types.
 The sub-tropical north contains miles of stunning beaches and many smaller offshore islands.
-The volcanic interior of the North Island is one of the richest volcanic regions on Earth with snow-capped volcanoes, geysers, and thermal lakes.
+The volcanic interior of the North Island is one of the richest volcanic regions on Earth with snow-capped volcanoes, shooting geysers, and thermal lakes.
 The temperate South Island has a vast mountain range spanning the whole length of the island.
 To the west are lush rainforests framed by steep snow capped mountains and a wild coastline.
 This coastline contains spectacular fiords in the south while the sunny northern coast has the best beaches in the country.
 Both islands contain lush rainforests that give way to sparser vegetation as you head higher up the mountainous terrain.

-of the most stunning landscapes on Earth with modern cities set in spectacular
+New Zealand is a land of contrasts.
+This multicultural wonderland contains some of the most stunning landscapes on Earth with modern cities set in spectacular natural locations.

 Author & photographer: David Johnson (Virtual New Zealand).
 Providing a credit or link is appreciated.

 Our content: logos, site names, text, photos, and website design are protected by international copyright law.

 Original versions of our photos can be purchased / licensed & web versions can be shared subject to conditions.